brettwooldridge/HikariCP/README.md

 essentially zero-overhead Production-ready connection pool.

-Using a stub-JDBC implementation to isolate and measure the overhead of HikariCP, 60+ Million JDBC operations were performed in 25ms on a commodity PC.
-More than 40x faster that the next fastest connection pool.
+Using a stub-JDBC implementation to isolate and measure the overhead of HikariCP, 60+ Million JDBC operations were performed in 19ms on a commodity PC.
+Almost 300x faster that the next fastest connection pool.

 #### Performance ####
 Let's look at some performance numbers.
 HikariCP was only compared to BoneCP because, really, DBCP and C3P0